 The Future of Smartphones

 Perhaps the most challenging consideration for the future is security.
-Smartphones and PDAs are already popular among many corporate executives, who often use their phones to transmit confidential information.
 Smartphones may be vulnerable to security breaches such as an Evil Twin attack.
-In an evil twin attack, a hacker sets a server’s service identifier to that of a legitimate hotspot or network while simultaneously blocking traffic to the real server.
+In one of these attacks, a hacker sets a server’s service identifier to that of a legitimate hotspot or network while simultaneously blocking traffic to the real server.
 When a user connects with the hacker’s server, information can be intercepted and security is compromised.

 On the other side, some critics argue that anti-virus software manufacturers greatly exaggerate the risks, harms and scope of phone viruses in order to help sell their software.
 Read more in the article How Cell Phone Viruses Work.